 “Earn this… Earn it.” – Captain Miller

-Considered by many critics to be the greatest war film of all time, Saving Private Ryan immerses viewers into the cold and brutal reality of World War II.
+Considered by many critics to be one of the greatest war movies of all time, Saving Private Ryan immerses viewers into the cold and brutal reality of World War II.
 Nearly 20+ years later this film still holds it’s grounded of portraying some of the most realistic combat scenes to date.
 Instructed to save one Private Ryan, the last remaining child of a woman who lost three of her sons, Captain Miller (played by Tom Hanks) must lead a small squad of soldiers on a near suicide mission to bring Private Ryan home.

 I am in a world of s**t, yes.
 But I am alive.
 And I’m not afraid. ~Private Davis